-Unlike restaurants, many catering businesses do not have a storefront location where they can hang up a big sign and let everyone know they are in the neighborhood.
+Unlike restaurants, most catering businesses don't have the luxury of a storefront location where they can hang up a big sign and let everyone know they are in the neighborhood.
 Only large-scale catering companies can afford this kind of space.
 Most caterers work from home or from a shared commissary kitchen, and they spend most of their time split between the kitchen and the event venue.

 Marketing your catering business becomes problematic if you do not have a private location.
 How do you brand your business if you are rarely in the same place at the same time?
 There are a few ways to do so.
 Follow these steps to develop a catering marketing plan that can be implemented without the need for a storefront or private business location: